marcoloco23/super_team/README.md

 Superteam is a basketball analytics framework for identifying strong competitive teams from individual player performances.
-By collecting large amounts of detailed player performance data over 15000 NBA games, an XGB regression model is trained to predict a teams plus minus score for a specific game from the corresponding collective player performances of both teams.
+By collecting large amounts of detailed player performance data over 10000 NBA games, an XGB regression model is trained to predict a teams plus minus score for a specific game from the corresponding collective player performances of both teams.

+Check out the article jupyter notebook

 As the outcomes of this model are relative with respect to an opposing team, an elimination tournament is set up similar to the NBA playoffs in which the winner has to go unbeaten throughout all rounds (instead of playing a best of 7 series a single simulated match will be used to determine the winner).
 By randomly selecting players from a player pool and calculating their average performance statistics, teams are created and matched up against each other until a winner emerges.